Tortoise Shell Sunglasses

 With no fewer than eleven different styles of polarized, tortoise shell sunglasses that look great on dudes, you’ll have no trouble finding a pair that suits your unique style.
 Named after the mighty Yuba river in the Northern Sierras, the Yuba comes in two different shades of tortoise shell, is super comfortable, light-weight, and one of our best sellers for good reason.

 When you look in the mirror, do you see a young Kennedy?
 Of course you do, you handsome devil.
 Well then, opt for the Madrona, a slightly more “presidential” glasses shape but no less fun and functional.
 After all, JFK routinely wore his shades sailing on the high seas.
 Want to take your sunnies to the slopes?
-No problem, check out the Treeline or Volante.
+No problem, check out the Treeline.
 If you’re going more for the John Lennon look, poke around some of our round frame sunglasses.

 Now ladies, the flappers of the 1920s were largely considered the first generation of independent American women.
 Known for their dynamic personalities, “outrageous” and “dangerous” lifestyles, these women were kicking butt, sequins and all.